built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 > **_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a license from OpenFin.
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 > OpenFin Workspace is currently **only supported on Windows**.

-## Migrate from a previous version - From v9.1 to v10
+## Migrate from a previous version - From v9.2 to v10

-- Coming once v10 enters beta.
+- Available once v10 enters beta

+## Migrate from a previous version - From v9.1 to v9.2

+### Store Enhancement

+Added Custom Background Color for Hero Section in Store.

+The background color of the hero section of the store by specifying **contentBackground1** in your palette.

+### UI Enhancements

+- Updated Workspace Store icon throughout OpenFin Workspace to be consistent and intuitive to end-users.
+- Updated Layout splitters in the Workspace Browser to inherit colors from the theme object.
+Previously, splitters were always black, regardless of the theme.
+- Updated the appearance of the minimize, maximize, close buttons in Workspace Store and the close button in Notifications to match the rest of Workspace components.

 ## Migrate from a previous version - From v9.0 to v9.1